twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 cut -d, -f2 data.csv | sort | uniq -c
 ```

-The pattern was a consequence of [unix philosophy], that assumed the workflow composed
+The pattern was a consequence of [unix philosophy], which assumed the workflow composed
 of chained programs

 > 1. Make each program do one thing well. [...]